fdool73/insightvm_slackbot/README.md

 ![insightvm_bot](insightvm_bot.png)

 # InsightVM_slackbot
 Slackbot to automate ad-hoc scanning and reporting in insightvm.
 In Slack, simply send a message like `@insightvm_bot scan 192.18.1.1` and see the bot schedule the scan, run it, and report back the results.
 You can also just set up a direct chat with the bot if you don't want to spam your channel.
 Use the same syntax to schedule a scan.
+The scan targets must match how they are intered in the site config (IPs or Hostnames).

 # Getting Started